Rayc940/ece5160-fast-robot/lab5/lab.md

 }
 ```

-Inside the PID loop, the raw ToF distance and extrapolated distance were both available, and the controller used the extrapolated value:
+Inside the PID loop, the raw TOF distance and extrapolated distance were both available, and the controller used the extrapolated value:

 ```cpp
 int raw_dist = last_dist_mm;